martin-olivier/vangelis/README.md

 # IO-Tester
-The goal of this software is to take a file as parameter that contains lists of inputs and expected ouputs and to tell the user if the test succeed, failed or crashed.
+The goal of this software is to take files as parameter that contains lists of inputs and expected ouputs and to tell the user if the tests succeed, failed or crashed.

 # Installation
 After cloning the repository :